vadimcusnir/prompt-forge/STRIPE_WEBHOOK_SETUP.md

 - `invoice.payment_failed` - When a recurring payment fails
 - `customer.subscription.trial_will_end` - When a trial is about to end

-### 2. Get Webhook Secret
+### 2. Verify Webhook Secret
-After creating the webhook:
-1. Click on your webhook endpoint
-2. Click "Reveal" next to "Signing secret"
-3. Copy the `whsec_...` value
-4. Add it to your `.env.local` as `STRIPE_WEBHOOK_SECRET`
+Your webhook secret is: `whsec_LABaaLypGKgyw6qnPt0ugpOT6ozDQvrq`

+This should match the `STRIPE_WEBHOOK_SECRET` in your environment variables.

 ## Webhook Event Handling